wubrg/feast-of-ylrut/Readme.md

 - Exploration - 4

 ## 30k view
-- Guard and guide Vati in the peaks of fire
+- Guard Vati in the dense jungle of the Peaks of Fire
-- Meet the Nayibians and get some answers
+- Seek out the Nayibians and get some answers
-- Solve the puzzle
+- Solve the puzzles and find the temple
-- Explore the jungle
+- Explore some jungle, what could go wrong?
-- Find hidden pathways
-- Avoid dangerous plants and traps
+- There's always another secret